I made the mistake of taking my wife to a comics shop. I should have known better.

 Most new readers are female, and most are young.
 That means that if you get your act together, wipe your noses, and make your stores inviting to the young woman demographic, you might just garner yourselves some lifelong customers.
 And you might just be doing your part to rescue the medium from itself.

-Others have been writing about this for some time (see Warren Ellis' Come in Alone for a very good example), but I'm yet to see much change.
+Come in Alone for a very good example), but I'm yet to see much change.
 Comics are absolutely going to suffocate in their own excrement of control fantasies and sexual fetishism unless alternative kinds of stories, styles, values, and aesthetics come to be celebrated, and come to be the touchstone in what we mean when we say "comics" -- and this needs to happen soon.

 Now what can comic shops learn from librarians about cultivating a strong comics customer base?